-Another key aspect of this new policy was the adoption of the strategy for a single step decommissioning of all national shutdown nuclear installations, thus abandoning the previous "safe storage" option.
+Another key aspect of this new policy was the adoption of the strategy for a single step decommissioning (until the release of the sites without radiological constraints) of all national shutdown nuclear installations, thus abandoning the previous "safe storage" option.

-The directive of the Ministry of Economic Development indicated the year 2020 as the reference time to complete the decommissioning activity.
+The directive of the Ministry of Economic Development indicated at that time the year 2020 as the reference time to complete the decommissioning activity.

-This new policy declaration was followed by the Ministerial Decree of January 26, 2000 which establishes plans and procedures for funding the decommissioning of the nuclear facilities, dismantling and waste conditioning and disposal included.
+This new policy declaration was followed by the Ministerial Decree of January 26, 2000 which establishes plans and procedures for funding the decommissioning of the nuclear facilities, dismantling, waste conditioning and disposal included.